Peanut Butter Banana Muffins

 - These peanut butter and banana muffins are have a soft crumb, fluffy texture and they’re studded with dark chocolate chips.

-- This recipe is so easy to make and the batter comes together in just one bowl.
+- The batter comes together in 10 minutes in just one bowl.

-- Muffins are great for meal prep and they’re freezer friendly!
+- Great for meal prep and they’re freezer friendly.

 Recipe ingredients